straight lab Members

 Current Lab Members

-Graduate Student in Biochemistry
+Graduate Student in Chemical and Systems Biology

-Graduate Student in Biochemistry
+Graduate Student in Genetics

-Julio Cesar Flores Servin
+Julio Cesar Flores-Servin

 Chromatin based epigenetic information can be stably inherited through generations yet we have a poor understanding of how that information is encoded, replicated and maintained in cells.
 I am using the centromere as a model for studying epigenetic inheritance to understand how chromatin distributed during DNA replication is regenerated in each cell cycle.